Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Data analysis and evaluation

 \subsection{Model fit}

-Recall, the approximation we did to the population (here, 50 states and DC) parameter of interest $\bar{Y}_i$ in subsection 2.2 would only hold when the quantity $(1-a_{i1}-a_{i2})\approx 0$.
+Recall, the approximation we did to the population (here, 50 states and DC) parameter of interest $\bar{Y}_i$ in equation (\ref{eqn:pop_mean_approx}) would only hold when the quantity $(1-a_{i1}-a_{i2})\approx 0$.
 Table \ref{tab3_summary} summarizes the quantity $(1-a_{i1}-a_{i2})$ for 50 states and Washington, DC.
-We can reasonably justify our approximation to the equation 2 in subsection 2.2 since both the maximum value (0.0120) and the $3^{rd}$ quartile (0.0031) are negligible.
+We can reasonably justify our approximation, since both the maximum value (0.0120) and the $3^{rd}$ quartile (0.0031) are negligible.

 Now we discuss the model fits.
+We consider the following special case of the general model proposed in equation (\ref{eqn:og_model}):

-To fit the models in Table \ref{tab: model_list}, we used the probabilistic programming language $\mathbf{Stan}$ \cite{Stan} with the Statistical software $\mathbf{R}$ \cite{R}.
+To fit the models in Table \ref{tab: model_list}, we used the probabilistic programming language $\mathbf{Stan}$ \cite{stan2024} with the Statistical software $\mathbf{R}$ \cite{R}.
 The $\mathbf{R}$-package \texttt{rstan} \cite{rstan} provides the $\mathbf{R}$ interface to $\mathbf{Stan}$.
-We restrict all prior choices to the default Weakly Informative Priors (WIP).
-This means that all the model parameters at Level 2 of the described hierarchical model in subsection 2.1, i.e., $\alpha, \;\beta,\; \xi_c \ \mbox{and} \ \lambda$, and the model parameter at Level 3, i.e., $\sigma_v$ were assigned the default WIPs in $\mathbf{Stan}$.
+For all intercepts (one for each Race × Ethnicity combination) and the slopes, we have used iid $N(0, 5^2)$ prior.
+For the variance components–$\sigma_v$ and $\sigma_u$, we have used the $\text{Cauchy}^+(0, 5)$ prior, truncated to the left at 0.
+Note that, such priors on the model hyperparameters are often called `weakly informative priors', or WIP in literature \cite{gelman2013bayesian}.
+These prior choices made sure that the posterior density will be proper.
 We ran each model for $4,000$ iterations, and the first $2,000$ were discarded as burn-in samples.
 Thus, all the posterior analyses were based on $2,000$ post-warm-up MCMC draws.